lhgrdev/lhgrdev/README.md

 ### Olá, meu nome é Luiz
 <p>

-SOBRE MIM
+ABOUT

-Sou uma pessoa extrovertida e muito empenhada, que sempre busca novos desafios, quanto mais o assunto é complicado, mais eu sinto que devo superá-lo.
-Tenho facilidade em trabalhar em grupos, prezo pela conexão entre os integrantes, um grupo que apenas está junto é um conjunto de pessoas, mas um que realmente é entrosado se torna um time.
-Além da profissão de desenvolvedor, já tenho experiência em design com photoshop e illustrator.
-Atualmente estudo para sempre aprimorar meus conhecimentos em busca de uma melhor colocação no mercado de trabalho, não tenho objeções à adaptação no ambiente de trabalho.
+Sempre em busca de evolução e de novos desafios, tenho facilidade em trabalhar em grupos, prezo pela conexão entre os integrantes, um grupo que apenas está junto é um conjunto de pessoas, mas um que realmente é entrosado se torna um time.
+Além da profissão de desenvolvedor, já tenho experiência em design e interfaces UI com figma, photoshop, illustrator.
+Atualmente estudando para sempre aprimorar meus conhecimentos em busca de uma melhor colocação no mercado de trabalho.

-OBJETIVOS

-Sempre em busca de evolução e buscando novos desafios.
-Atualmente trabalhando como desenvolvedor front-end utilizando Vue.js, porém me especializando em React com Typescript e também Node para back-end junto com MongoDB e AWS.
+---

+Always in search of evolution and new challenges, I have ease in working in groups and value the connection between team members.
+A group that is only together is a set of people, but one that is truly cohesive becomes a team.
+In addition to being a developer, I already have experience in design and UI interfaces with Figma, Photoshop, and Illustrator.
+Currently, I am studying to constantly improve my knowledge in search of a better position in the job market.

 </p>

-- 🔭 Atualmente trabalhando com Front-End, especificamente com Vue.js
-- 🌱 Estudando JavaScript / TypeScript e React

 ##